 To change your Connect visualization preferences:

-click on your account name in the upper-right corner of the Connect Application, select the "Preferences" tab, and then chose your preferred visualization.
+click on your account name in the upper-right corner of the Connect Application, select Account, then Preferences, and then chose your preferred visualization.